Imprints of tidal interactions on the stellar distribution of satellite galaxies: implications for dark matter deficient galaxies: Summary

-The stellar distribution in satellite galaxies serves as a powerful testing ground for probing the physical processes that drive their tidal evolution.
-Beyond the break radius, the outer stellar components of satellite galaxies, including DF2 and DF4, exhibit notable characteristics that may signal tidal interactions with their host, such as an S-shaped surface brightness pattern, a twist in the position angle, and increasing isophotal ellipticity.
-Investigating these signatures represents an exciting direction for future studies.
+Distinguishing break-radius features from intrinsic multiple stellar components in galaxies, or from stellar haloes formed in past mergers, may require deep spectroscopic observations to obtain the detailed kinematics of the galaxies.
+The outer stellar regions of satellite systems, including DF2 and DF4, exhibit notable characteristics that could indicate tidal interactions with their host, including S‑shaped surface-brightness structures, position‑angle twists, and increasing isophotal ellipticity.
+Comprehensive theoretical investigations of these additional tidal signatures could facilitate this distinction and therefore constitute a promising avenue for future research.